JobinJose9660/sales-predictions/README.md

 # sales-predictions
 ![](https://github.com/JobinJose9660/sales-predictions/blob/main/sales-prediction-social-media.png)

- # Sales Prediction Analysis - Regression
+ # Sales Prediction Analysis -  Linear Regression
-  In this project I'm aiming to predict the outlet sales using some feartures ,also explaining which the best machine learning model for the prediction and why?
+  In this project I'm aiming to predict the Sales of the product in the particulat store (Item_Outlet_Sales) by analsyzing the features associated for the prediction of Sales,  also explanning which predictive model can be used for prediction and which model is the best ,by comparing different metrics